Paynes Prairie Preserve State Park

 Nearby Attractions

-- Visit Florida’s oldest inland town, known for its charming shops, antique stores, and quaint eateries.
+- Historic Micanopy: Visit Florida’s oldest inland town, known for its antique shops, local eateries, and small-town charm.

-- Located just a short drive away in Gainesville, the campus offers additional attractions, including the Florida Museum of Natural History and Harn Museum of Art.
+- University of Florida Area: A short drive north in Gainesville brings you to attractions including the Florida Museum of Natural History and Harn Museum of Art.

-- A family-friendly park in Gainesville with walking trails, a splash pad, and outdoor dining options.
+- Depot Park: This family-friendly Gainesville park offers walking paths, a playground, a splash area, and nearby dining options.

 Visitor Information